Eric Idle: Songwriting

 In 2004, Idle recorded a protest song of sorts, the "FCC Song", in which he lambasts the U.S. FCC for fining him $5,000 for saying "fuck" on national radio.
 The song contains 14 uses of the word.

-In the same year, the musical comedy Spamalot debuted in Chicago and opened in New York's Shubert Theatre on 14 February 2005.
+In the same year, the musical comedy Spamalot debuted in Chicago; it opened in New York's Shubert Theatre on 14 February 2005.
 Idle wrote the lyrics and book for Spamalot, collaborating with John Du Prez on much of the music.
 The original 2005 Broadway theatre production was nominated for 14 Tony Awards and won three: Best Musical, Best Performance by a Featured Actress in a Musical (Sara Ramirez), and Best Direction of a Musical (Mike Nichols).

 In 2006 he wrote, produced and performed the song "Really Nice Day" for the movie The Wild.

-In June 2007, "Not the Messiah", a comic oratorio by Idle and John Du Prez premiered at the inaugural Luminato arts festival in Toronto.
+In June 2007, Not the Messiah, a comic oratorio by Idle and Du Prez. premiered at the inaugural Luminato arts festival in Toronto.
 Idle performed live during this 50-minute oratorio, along with the Toronto Symphony Orchestra and members of the Toronto Mendelssohn Choir.
-The composer, John Du Prez, was also present.
+Du Prez was also present.
 Shannon Mercer, Jean Stilwell, Christopher Sieber, and Theodore Baerg sang the principal parts.
 The American premiere was at Caramoor (Westchester County, New York) on 1 July 2007.
 Soloists were the same as in the Toronto performance, but the accompanying chorus was made up of members of New York City's Collegiate Chorale.
 The show was revised and expanded for a tour of Australia and New Zealand in 2007, including two sell-out nights at the Sydney Opera House.
 A tour during the summer of 2008 included performances with the National Symphony Orchestra at Wolf Trap National Park for the Performing Arts, the Los Angeles Philharmonic at the Hollywood Bowl in Los Angeles, and the Delaware Symphony Orchestra at the Mann Center for the Performing Arts in Philadelphia.

 Idle contributed a cover of Buddy Holly's "Raining in My Heart" for the tribute album Listen to Me: Buddy Holly, released 6 September 2011.
-He also wrote and sang a variant of the galaxy song for Professor Brian Cox's show Wonders of Life, as well as the new theme for Cox's radio show The Infinite Monkey Cage.
+He also wrote and sang a variant of the "Galaxy Song" for Professor Brian Cox's show Wonders of Life, as well as the new theme for Cox's radio show The Infinite Monkey Cage.